Antiblanks/he-dan.antiblanks.com/_posts/2018-10-17-week-4-reflection.markdown

 ## My new goals

 As I said previously, my long term goal has not changed; I still want to exit the course with at least one IP.
-However my experience so far has helped to identify a few areas that I need to work on in order to achieve this.
+However my experience so far has helped me to identify a few areas that I need to work on in order to achieve this.

 ### Finding winning ideas